Threat Modeling Fundamentals & Methodology

 if [ "$COVERAGE" -lt 50 ]; then

-echo "::error::Threat model covers less than 50% of components.
+echo "::error::Threat model covers fewer than 50 components.
 Block merge."

 exit 1